Showing all 6 results

 ASTM’s standard test method for perimeter barriers designates C40 as the rating for a barrier that stops a 2,430 pound vehicle moving at 40 miles per hour.
 It’s tested with a compact-car equivalent test vehicle.

 Many parking lots have curbs, speed bumps, or parking stops, and are generally busy.
 In these conditions, the average vehicle speed is slow.
 Many parking lots install C40 bollards, as they will generally be enough to stop accidents caused by driver inattention, medical issue, or pedal confusion.
-Similarly, if there very few straight segments where a car can pick up speed, and if the area is inaccessible to large vehicles, the C40 can be used in front of storefronts against ram-raid attack.
+Similarly, if there are very few straight segments where a car can pick up speed, and if the area is inaccessible to large vehicles, the C40 can be used in front of storefronts against ram-raid attack.

 Medium security with the K4 rated / ASTM M30 bollard